-All that being said, if your facility manufactures computerized devices of any type, size, or application, it’s likely that you’ll need to install a semiconductor cleanroom.
-Let’s take a look at what components go into setting one up.
+If your facility manufactures semiconductor chips for computerized devices of any type, size, or application, you’ll need a semiconductor manufacturing cleanroom.
+Let’s take a look at what components and considerations go into designing one.

 Where to Start: Understanding the Requirements of a Semiconductor Cleanroom